Sexual dysfunction in men

-Sexual dysfunction in men, such as erectile dysfunction and premature ejaculation, is more widespread than you would think.
-The inability to have a satisfactory sexual relationship is shared by a considerable number of men in the UK, and is not always related to age.
+Sexual dysfunction in men, such as erectile dysfunction (ED) and premature ejaculation (PE), is more widespread than you would think.
+The inability to have a satisfactory sexual relationship is not always related to age and is shared by a considerable number of men in the UK.

-Although sexual dysfunctions are not life-threatening in themselves, they can sometimes be symptoms of serious underlying health conditions, such as heart disease and diabetes.
+Although sexual dysfunction is not life-threatening, it can sometimes be a symptom of a serious underlying health condition, such as heart disease and diabetes.
 They can seriously affect the psychological wellbeing and quality of life for men and their partners, leading to emotional stresses that are often difficult to tackle.

 Causes can be medical, physical, or psychological, and the majority are very closely linked to a man’s lifestyle choices.
-Fortunately, a variety of different forms of effective treatment exists which has helped many men who suffer from the below sexual dysfunctions to lead healthy and enjoyable sex lives.
+Fortunately, a variety of effective treatments exist which has helped many men who suffer from sexual dysfunction, lead healthy and enjoyable sex lives.